Budweiser slipping golden cans into packs for a million-dollar prize - NewsBreak

 Budweiser slipping golden cans into packs for a million-dollar prize

 ST. LOUIS, Mo. ( KTVI ) – Anheuser-Busch is borrowing an idea from Willy Wonka with their new “Live Like a King” sweepstakes.
 The company is placing 10,000 golden cans of beer (instead of tickets) in specially marked packs across the United States.
-Anyone who finds a golden can — or makes one — will be eligible to win the million-dollar grand prize if they post the image correctly.
+Anyone who finds a golden can — or makes one — will be eligible to win the million-dollar grand prize if they post the image correctly.‘How long after contracting COVID-19 can I get it again?’ and other reinfection questions answered

 Yes, there are actually two ways to enter this sweepstakes: Fans can randomly find a golden Budweiser can and snap a photo, or simply go to the brewer’s website and print a golden can .
 Those choosing the latter option can then wrap the image around an actual can and take a picture.